PhilBoileau/cvCovEst/paper/paper.md

     index: 3
   - name: Division of Biostatistics, School of Public Health, University of California, Berkeley
     index: 4
-date: 05 March 2021
+date: 11 March 2021
 bibliography: paper.bib
 ---

 # Summary

 Covariance matrices play fundamental roles in myriad statistical procedures.
-When the observations in a dataset far outnumber its features, asymptotic theory and empirical evidence support that the sample covariance matrix is the optimal estimator of this parameter.
-However, this assertion does not hold when the number of observations is commensurate or smaller than the number of variables.
-Statisticians have therefore derived many novel covariance matrix estimators for this high-dimensional setting, often relying on additional assumptions about the parameter's structural characteristics (e.g.  sparsity).
+When the observations in a dataset far outnumber the features, asymptotic theory and empirical evidence have demonstrated the sample covariance matrix to be the optimal estimator of this parameter.
+This assertion does not hold when the number of observations is commensurate or smaller than the number of features.
-While these estimators have greatly improved our ability to estimate covariance matrices in high-dimensions, objectively selecting the best one from among the many possible candidates remains a challenge.
+Consequently, statisticians have derived many novel covariance matrix estimators for the high-dimensional regime, often relying on additional assumptions about the parameter's structural characteristics (e.g., sparsity).
+While these estimators have greatly improved the ability to estimate covariance matrices in high-dimensional settings, objectively selecting the best estimator from among the many possible candidates remains a largely unaddressed challenge.
 The `cvCovEst` package addresses this methodological gap through its implementation of a cross-validated framework for covariance matrix estimator selection.
-This data-adaptive procedure's selections are asymptotically optimal under minimal assumptions, meaning they are equivalent to the selections one would make if the true data generating processes were known.
+This data-adaptive procedure's selections are asymptotically optimal under minimal assumptions, meaning they are equivalent to the selections one would make if the true data-generating processes were known [@vdl2003unified].

 # Statement of Need

 When the number of observations in a dataset far exceeds the number of features, the estimator of choice for the covariance matrix is the sample covariance matrix.
 It is efficient under minimal regularity assumptions on the data-generating distribution.
-In high-dimensional regimes, however, its performance is unsatisfactory: The sample covariance matrix is highly variable, and produces estimates with diverging condition numbers and over-dispersed eigenvalues.
-These issues amplify estimation error in the resulting estimates, as well as in downstream analyses that rely upon them.
+In high-dimensional regimes, however, its performance is unsatisfactory: the sample covariance matrix is highly variable, producing estimates with diverging condition numbers and over-dispersed eigenvalues [@johnstone2001distribution].
+These issues amplify estimation error in resultant estimates, as well as in downstream analyses relying upon them.

 As high-dimensional data have become widespread, researchers have derived many novel covariance matrix estimators to remediate the sample covariance matrix's